 In 2004, Monaco participated in the Eurovision Song Contest.

-In 2004, the OECD denounced Monaco for its lack of cooperation regarding financial information disclosure and availability.
+In 2004, the OECD denounced Monaco in a report, along with Andorra, Liechtenstein, Liberia, and the Marshall Islands, citing a lack of co-operation regarding financial information disclosure and availability.

-On 31 March 2005, Rainier III, too ill to continue, relinquished his duties to his son Albert.
+On 31 March 2005, Rainier III, due to illness, relinquished his duties to his son Albert.

-Between 2005 and 2007, 21 other territories had planned to implement the third and final round.
+Between 2005 and 2007, 21 other territories were planned to implement the third and final round of the Council of Europe's reports naming tax havens.

 In 2006, Monaco participated in the Eurovision Song Contest.